What is the business prerequisite for using CreditAPI?

 Yes.
-We recommend that such feature be handled by the system that is ordering the credit report.
-In the event that is not possible, CreditAPI can be setup to process the credit card that is attached to the credit order request.
-This is a useful feature if you want to pass the costs of the credit report to the end user.
+We recommend that such a feature be handled by the system that is ordering the credit report.
+If that is not possible, CreditAPI can be set up to process the credit card that is attached to the credit order request.
+This is a useful feature if you want to pass the costs of the credit report to the end-user.

 How flexible is CreditAPI in terms of configuring the look and feel of the credit report?

-End users have the ability to fully customize and generate their own credit report based on the XML data provided.
-As a more practical alternative, CreditAPI provides over 30 predefined customizable templates that could be used to structure the order and g rouping of data that are shown on the credit reports.
+End-users can fully customize and generate their own credit report based on the XML data provided.
+As a more practical alternative, CreditAPI provides over 30 predefined customizable templates that could be used to structure the order and grouping of data that are shown on the credit reports.